 At Washington University, there are several schools that do not participate in this program (i.e., degree-seeking students in these schools are not eligible to participate in the IE program, and courses offered in these schools are not open to SLU and UMSL students attending Washington University through the IE program).
-They are the School of Law, the School of Medicine, University College and the Summer School.
+They are the School of Law, the School of Medicine, the McKelvey School of Engineering, and University College.
 The Washington University schools that are open to participation in the IE program may have specific limitations or requirements for participation; details are available in those offices.

 The following provisions apply to all course work taken by Washington University students attending SLU or UMSL through the IE program: